qtiuto/lua-for-android/README.md

    User date is treated as integer.

-   Note: All primitive type accept their boxed type and all boxed type accept their primitive type.Autobox and auto-unbox will be performed if necessary.
+   Note: All primitive types accept their boxed types and all boxed types accept their primitive types.Autobox and auto-unbox will be performed if necessary.

 ### Module Name in Lua